kyyberi/dxdoctor/pages/services.md

 <h3 style="padding:10px;">Package 1 - How to do API Monetisation?</h3>
 </div>

 The team couching is fully online and thus globally available.
-Teams entering this package will learn how to build top of the world developer experience.
+Teams entering this package will learn how to monetise and build value internally with help of well productised APIs.
 Package options listed below.

+Intended typical participants:

+* Product Managers, Product Owners
+* Business developers
+* Project managers

 The online material is intended to be watched before the online couching sessions.
 After the team has been able to learn online, it's time for couching online.
 In the online video material participants will learn: